MRtrix3/mrtrix3/docs/fixel_based_analysis/ss_fibre_density_cross-section.rst

 5. Global intensity normalisation across subjects
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-As outlined :ref:`here <global-intensity-normalisation>`, a global intensity normalisation is required to perform robust comparisons of AFD across individuals.
-For single-shell data this can be achieved:
+As outlined :ref:`here <global-intensity-normalisation>`, a global intensity normalisation is recommended for AFD analysis.
+For single-shell data this can be achieved using the :ref:`dwiintensitynorm` script.
+The script performs normalisation on all subject within a study, and therefore the input and output arguments are folders containing all study images:

     dwiintensitynorm <input_dwi_folder> <input_brain_mask_folder> <output_normalised_dwi_folder> <output_fa_template> <output_template_wm_mask>